3liz/lizmap-documentation/en/source/publisher_guide/publish_with_ftp.rst

 You can use the following client or one you usually use:

-* *FireFTP* : Firefox add-on
+* *FireFTP*: Firefox add-on
-* *Filezilla* : Free cross-platform software (Windows, MacOS, Linux)
+* *Filezilla*: Free cross-platform software (Windows, MacOS, Linux)
-* *WinSCP* : Free software for Windows
+* *WinSCP*: Free software for Windows

 You can use these tools to make manual changes to the remote directory:

 * **made a backup**
 * **remove contents**
-* **overwrite files manually**: QGIS project (.qgs) and Lizmap configuration (.qgs.cfg)
+* **overwrite files manually**: QGIS project (``.qgs``) and Lizmap configuration (``.qgs.cfg``).

 Using FTP tab in Lizmap plugin
 ===============================================================

 The FTP tab in Lizmap plugin allows you to configure the use of the FTP protocol directly into QGIS.
 In order to make a mirrored synchronization directly from the plugin.
-To integrate FTP synchronization in the plugin, we relied on two free tools that have proven:
+To integrate FTP synchronization in the plugin, we relied on two free tools that have proven reliable:
-L'onglet FTP de Lizmap permet de configurer l'utilisation du protocole FTP directement dans QGIS.
-Afin de pouvoir faire une synchronisation en mode mirroir directement depuis le plugin.
-Pour intégrer la synchronisation FTP directement dans le plugin, nous nous sommes appuyés sur 2 outils libres qui ont fait leur preuve :

 * **WinSCP** on Windows: http://winscp.net/
 * **lftp** on Linux: http://lftp.yar.ru/